 Growing up, just about all of us have taken science classes, which explained the presence of ozone and its role in our atmosphere.
 However, ozone pollution can occur in the home, too, and can affect your indoor air quality.
 Here’s what you need to know in order to keep your air clean and your family safe:

 Vehicles and other fossil fuel burning devices emit large amounts of what are known as volatile organic compounds (VOCs), which when combined with oxides of nitrogen (NOx), creates ozone in our air.
 Some air cleaning products can also emit ozone in their efforts to improve indoor air quality.
 While these products intend to neutralize indoor air pollutants, they also emit ozone, which is rather harmful.

-Additionally, a clean HVAC system not only helps conserve energy, but it also cuts back on environmental pollutants.
+Additionally, a clean HVAC system not only helps conserve energy but also cuts back on environmental pollutants.

 How is Ozone Harmful?

 When ozone is in the upper atmosphere, it protects us from the sun’s ultraviolet radiation.

 However, ozone is harmful when it is at ground level where people can breathe it in.
 When ozone is inhaled, it can create serious damage to your lungs, according to the Environmental Protection Agency (EPA).
 From people who are otherwise healthy to those who have preexisting respiratory difficulties, ozone can pose a threat.
 In small amounts, ozone can cause chest pains, shortness of breath, throat irritation, and cough.